-- Trigger the Network assisted UE positioning and Ranging/Sidelink positioning at same time.
+- Trigger the Located UE positioning and Ranging/Sidelink positioning at same time.

 6.21 Solution #21: Network assisted sidelink positioning for partial coverage

 6.21.1 General

 This solution is to address KI#5.

 A UE out of coverage may be a UE not registered to the network or a UE temporarily unreachable.
 It may be in a known area, e.g. a factory or a campus, or not be in a known area, an application server may want to know its accurate location.